divinites/tong-wang-academic/content/publication/mcmc/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Hu, Shulan
+- Qian, Zhiyong
-- Renhe Wang
+- Wang, Renhe
 - admin
-- Zhiyong Qian
-- Shulan Hu

 # Author notes (optional)
 # author_notes: